Timeline of the Syrian civil war: Continued refugee crisis, Kurdish fears of ethnic cleansing, and UN aid dispute (December 2019)

-Fourth northwestern Syria offensive & Operation Spring Shield (December 2019–March 2020)
+Fourth northwestern Syria offensive and Operation Spring Shield (December 2019–April 2020)

 Fourth northwestern Syria offensive begins (December 2019–February 2020)

 Russia and Syria escalated their attacks against rebel forces in and around the Idlib province by the end of 2019 despite the unilateral ceasefire from August and announced sanctions by the United States.
 Air raids by the government forces targeted the Ma'arrat al-Nu'man District which resulted in more than 20 killed.
 In the same week, a bill passed the US senate including new sanctions on Syria, Iran and Russia for their alleged war crimes during the Syrian civil war.

 On 19 December 2019, Syrian Army forces and allies launched a ground offensive in the northwestern Syria countryside.
 The main objective was to capture the M5 road which connects Damascus to Aleppo.
 In late December 2019, Erdogan stated that Syrian bombing of Idlib had caused new waves of refugees to enter Turkey.
 Erdogan stated that Turkey could not handle this new influx, and that this influx would be "felt by all European countries".

 After a brief ceasefire, the Syrian Army started to advance towards the city of Ma'arrat al-Nu'man in January 2020.
 Following rapid advances, government forces reached the city from the eastern, northern and southern outskirts, nearly encircling it.
 The Syrian Army captured Ma'arrat al-Nu'man on 28 January 2020.
 It was the first time the Syrian government had control over the city since the battle of 2012.

 Turkish President Erdogan on 19 February 2020, declared his intentions of changing the border between Syria and Turkey into a secure place for people from both countries, as Turkey prepared to commence an operation to prevent the Syrian army's attack on opposition-held Idlib province.

 In February 2020, the Syrian Army started pushing north towards the city of Saraqib.
 Meanwhile the offensive displaced over half a million people in northwestern Syria.
 On 5 February 2020, government forces fully encircled Saraqib, including four Turkish observation posts.
 After a two day siege, the Syrian Army entered the city and seized it on the same day.

 The Army advanced further to the north along the M5 towards Aleppo city.
 The road was fully under government control on 14 February 2020.
 In the meantime, Turkey started to send military convoys into Idlib to reinforce their observation points.
 The Syrian Army's next objective was to secure the western outskirts of Aleppo.
 Following a major breakthrough on the southern axis, government forces managed to cut off several rebel supply lines.
 In fear of getting encircled by the Syrian Army, the rebels decided to retreat westwards, leaving the government in control over western Aleppo, including the cities of Haritan and Anadan on 16 February 2020.